noranda/health-it-conferences/_posts/2015-06-16-wicked-good-ember-2015.md

   - frontend
 ---

-Single track conference hosted by Dockyard to cover topics of EmberJS and get local Ember users together
+Single track conference hosted by Dockyard to cover topics of EmberJS and get local Ember users together.